Domestic Violence Support

 These are only some examples, there are many others.
 If anyone is making you feel scared, worried or unsafe, it is OK to ask for help.

-Who is affected by domestic and family violence?
+Who is affected by family and domestic violence?

-Domestic and family violence can happen to any person from any country, religion, sexuality, gender, social background or culture.
+Family and domestic violence can happen to any person from any country, religion, sexuality, gender, social background or culture.

 It can also happen in any relationship, including with: